FAQs

 How is your jewelry made?

-All of my jewelry is created by my own two hands at my studio which is located within my brick & mortar gift shop, ORNO Gift & Home.
-I use a variety of metalsmithing techniques, including soldering, cold forging, stone setting, welding, and cold connections to create my work.
-I create in small batches as I am not a production studio and I do not have any production assistants.
+All of my jewelry is created with my own two hands at my studio, which is located in downtown Winona, MN.
+I use various metalsmithing techniques, including soldering, cold forging, stone setting, welding, and cold connections, to create my work.
+I create in small batches as I am not a production studio and have no production assistants.

 Do you do repairs?

-I will only do repairs on jewelry that was originally made by me.
-If the repair is needed due to a fabrication defect and I will gladly repair your jewelry at no cost to you other than shipping costs.
-For repairs due to undue wear and tear or the occasional accident, there will be a charge.
-Costs for repairs vary on the type of repair needed.
-If you have an item that needs repair, please email me at hello@jovyrockeyjewelry with photos of the item and with a description of how the item was damaged.
+I will only do repairs on jewelry that I originally made.
+If the repair is needed due to a fabrication defect, I will gladly repair your jewelry at no cost other than shipping costs.
+There will be a charge for repairs due to undue wear and tear or the occasional accident.
+Costs for repairs vary depending on the type of repair needed.
+If you have an item that needs repair, please email me at hello@jovyrockeyjewelry with photos and a description of the damaged item.
 Once I've assessed the issue, I'll contact you and let you know if I can help and what the total cost will be.

 I snagged my chain and broke it.
 Can you fix it for me?

 Yes!
-If you still have the original chain you can purchase a chain repair depending on where the break is.
-If it's not repairable you'll have the option to purchase a replacement.
-Send me an email at hello@jovyrockeyjewelry.com with clear photos of the chain break and with a description of what happened and I'll get back to you with some options.
+If you still have the original chain, you can purchase a chain repair, depending on where the break is.
+If it's not repairable, you'll have the option to buy a replacement.
+Send me an email at hello@jovyrockeyjewelry.com with clear photos of the chain break and a description of what happened, and I'll get back to you with some options.

 I ordered the wrong necklace length.
 Is it possible to get it changed?

 Yes!
-Send me an email at hello@jovyrockeyjewelry.com to purchase a necklace resizing.
+Please send me an email at hello@jovyrockeyjewelry.com to purchase a necklace resizing.
 Necklace resizing is $10 per necklace.

 Help!
 I lost my mate!
 Can you make a match for my earring?